trevinwisaksana/architect-a-blockchain-supply-chain-challenge/README.md

 Np additional libraries were used.

 ## IPFS
-IPFS is used to display the website to interface with the smart contract.
+IPFS is not used in this project although attempts were made to store the frontend on it.
+However, there were issues with getting it uploaded as the file seems missing as it gives a 504 error code.

 ## Node Version
 16.0.0